SyncfusionExamples/How-to-Display-More-Appointments-in-the-Flutter-Calendar/README.md

 ## How to run this application
-To run this application, you need to first clone or download the ‘How-to-Display-More-Appointments-in-the-Flutter-Calendar’ repository and open it in your preferred IDE.
+To run this application, you need to first clone or download the 'How-to-Display-More-Appointments-in-the-Flutter-Calendar' repository and open it in your preferred IDE.
 Then, build and run your project to view the output.

 ## Further help
 For more help, check the [Syncfusion Flutter documentation](https://help.syncfusion.com/flutter/introduction/overview) or